Lecado 200/50 mg Modified-release Tablets

 4.7 Effects on ability to drive and use machines

-There are no known data on the effect of this product on the ability to drive.
+Individual responses to medication may vary.
 Certain side effects such as sleepiness and dizziness may influence the ability to drive or use machines.

 Patients being treated with levodopa and presenting with somnolence or an episode of sudden sleep onset must be advised to refrain from driving or engaging in activities where impaired alertness may put themselves or others at risk of serious injury or death (e.g. operating machines) until such recurrent episodes and somnolence have resolved (see also section 4.4).